davetii/bakman/readme.md

 ## TODO
-* Create path
-* File Copy function
+* read a source directory in
 * Implement sqllite DB
 * Create data model
-* read a source directory in
 ** copy to backup location
 ** Add row to DB